Martindev/martock/install.md

 On Unix/Linux systems, run

-    autoreconf -vfi
-    ./configure
-    make
-    sudo make install
+    sh unix.sh

-If you're on Windows, you need to build in an environment like Cygwin or Msys.
+If you're on Windows, you need to build in an environment like Cygwin or Msys, and run

+    sh win.sh